MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 - If you've moved your subscription between Azure tenants, some manual preparatory steps are also required.
 For details, [contact Microsoft support](https://portal.azure.com/#view/Microsoft_Azure_Support/HelpAndSupportBlade/~/overview).

 > [!NOTE]
-> If you choose not to deploy the Defender for Endpoint unified solution to Windows 2012 R2 and 2016 servers in Defender for Servers Plan 2, and then downgrade to Plan 1, the Defender for Endpoint sensor is not deployed automatically to those servers, so that your existing deployment is not changed without your explicit consent.
+> If you don't deploy Defender for Endpoint sensor on Windows 2012 R2 and 2016 servers in Defender for Servers Plan 2, and then downgrade to Plan 1, the sensor won't be deployed automatically to those servers, so that your existing deployment is not changed without your explicit consent.

-## Enable on Windows machines (Defender for Servers/integration enabled)
+## Enable on Windows (Defender for Servers/Defender for Endpoint enabled)

 If Defender for Servers is already enabled and Defender for Endpoint integration is on by default, you can manually turn on the integration for specific machines using the [REST API call](#enable-the-microsoft-defender-for-endpoint-unified-solution-at-scale), or turn on in the portal as follows: